-While my older siblings and parents knew the quench of community swollen with definite sustenance — for me — it was the innocence of giant mountains blushing at their sunset, and the poetic immensity of the starry night that nourished me into this being.
+Immersed in the Pacific Northwest’s rainforest, my older siblings and parents knew the quench of community swollen with definite sustenance.
+For me, it was the innocence of giant mountains blushing at their Southwestern sunset, and the poetic immensity of the starry night that nourished me into this being.

 We are steeped in a specific slurry of climates, cultures, moments, commitments, whims — from a millennia of memories passed onto us by ancestors and dreamed up by those to come.
 When we let a bit of us seep out onto paper, canvas, panel, fiber — the vastness of our infinite selves finds a tangible form, indefinitely.
 That is art.

 As a pre-teen I began teaching myself web and graphic design, the learnt skills of which supported and carried my family and I through my twenties.
 In the midst of that, I received a BA in Art from Fort Lewis College in 2014.
 I especially loved printmaking and oil painting, but those mediums were always mere glimmers of delight amongst a full life of mothering and the capitalist hustle.
 In 2016, my sister and mother submerged me into the tantalizing waters of Chilkat and Ravenstail weaving during one of my annual visits to the Northwest.
 Drenched in its all-consuming power, I now dedicate my attention to curating a rich life revolving around my weaving loom, tending to all the many many things that support that spiritual practice.